ChainSafe/game-docs-v2/docs/v2/6_erc1155-interactions.md

 ### URI {#uri}

-Returns the Uniform Resource Identifier (URI) associated with the specified ERC-1155 NFT token.
+Returns the Uniform Resource Identifier (URI) associated with the specified ERC-1155 token.
 The URI may contain metadata about the NFT, such as its name, description, and image.

 ```csharp
 using Web3Unity.Scripts.Library.ETHEREUEM.EIP;